The face of ISIS evil. And why a former ISIS sex slave says Shamima Begum must pay for her crimes14 February 2019

 “Those British girls had everything in their country, peace, education and the best life, yet they joined the terrorists in Syria who were already busy killing us.

 “They put themselves alongside the monsters.
 These men that they married were animals in the bodies of human beings: each worse than the last.

 “The British and foreign girls and women knew exactly what the killers and rapists and abusers from Isis were doing.
 They must’ve seen the videos even before they left Britain.

 “I see that they left London in February 2015, and all the murdering of hundreds in our villages and the enslavement of girls and women were all over international television and the internet.
-Our village, for example, was invaded six months before they chose to come and marry ISIS fighters.
+Our village, for example, was invaded six months after they chose to come and make us ‘marry’ ISIS fighters.